 The trade secret article in question will be handled by the Board pursuant to the applicable Part 120 procedures.
+See 35 Ill.
+Adm.
+Code 120 et seq.
 In addition, upon a motion by any party, the Board may order that pleadings, transcripts, and exhibits, or any portion thereof, be segregated from materials which are open to public inspection and be kept secure from unauthorized access in accordance with the Part 120 procedures.